nuts-foundation/nuts-specification/rfc/rfc018-concent-credential.md

 ### 3.1 Credential fields

-The `issuer` field of the credential MUST contain the DID of the actor (also the witness).
+The `issuer` field of the credential MUST contain the DID of the actor.
 The `type` MUST include both the values `VerifiableCredential` and `NutsConsentCredential`.
-A Bolt specification is required to specify the maximum validity of the credential.
+Bolts that use this credential MUST specify the maximum validity of the credential.

 ### 3.2 CredentialSubject